 Being that this Sushi Seki is on 23rd Street, as opposed to the priciest zip code in the country, it seemed a good opportunity to point out that there is actually a (relatively) economical way to experience all that this place has to offer - the Special Platter for Two.
 For $80, you get 20 pieces of sushi and two rolls, and nearly all of Seki’s greatest hits will be represented.
 That’s a pretty solid deal for you and a friend, and it will even leave some room in your budget for a bottle of sake.
 You could certainly do worse for yourself before or after a visit to Madison Square Garden.

-This sh*t is so addictive you’d think it was sprinkled with angel dust, but it’s really just some sea salt.
+This sht is so mind-blowing you’d think it was sprinkled with actual magic, but it’s really just some sea salt.
 I suppose that’s what happens when the snapper is of such high quality.
-I also just assumed that angel dust was addictive for the purposes of this paragraph.
-My apologies to any junkie who would like to argue otherwise.Chopped Unagi with Avocado

 We love eel and avocado pretty much anywhere, but we especially like it when the eel has been chopped like this to improve the texture a bit.

 You probably don’t need me to tell you that a piece of seared fatty tuna tastes good.
 This one tastes really, really good.

 Arguably what Sushi Seki is best known for.
 The spicy scallop handroll here is a thing of legend, thanks to what we like to refer to as “crunchy things” that you’ll find in the mix with the scallop and the spicy sauce.
 And yes, that’s a culinary term.
 Also, make sure you eat this thing right when the sushi chef hands it to you, while the wrapper is still crisp.
 Anything otherwise and you’ll be exposed as an amateur.